 10. Submission of expressions of interest & acknowledgement of receipt

-The CEI will remain open until 30 September 2019 after which no further applications will be accepted.
+The CEI ended on 30 September 2019 after which no further applications will be accepted.

 11. Establishing a shortlist of experts